 With grocery stores selling produce year-round from all over the world, it's easy to forget that there are windows of availability of the edible parts of plants.
 Living in a seasonal climate like Canada makes local fresh produce a challenge to provide sometimes.
 Some produce like apples, carrots, pears and potatoes can be chilled after harvest for use in Winter months and there are greenhouses that can grow cucumbers, tomatoes and sweet peppers year-round.
 But for the majority of produce, it's ready when it's ready during the growing season.

-Most produce is grown for the Farm Shares clients buy into.
+Most produce is grown for the Farm Shares clients.
 Subscribing into a Farm Share lets us know how much to plan to grow.
 But we do grow more on top of that.
 We don't have an on-farm store, but can take orders ahead of time.
+When the production from the gardens is overflowing, we will set a roadside stand where the laneway meets the road (actually it's a wagon stand).
 Please contact us to ask.

 It's now summer and seeds that have germinated are growing.
 Seedlings that were planted are making their space in the soil their home.
 The cold weather in May set things back, but most plants are catching up, some will be slow for a long time due to damage the cold caused.